red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 ## NetworkDirectoryFacet

-Diamond facet implementing network catalog functionality with EIP-2535 introspection
+Diamond facet implementing network directory functionality with EIP-2535 introspection

-_This contract serves as a diamond facet for the network catalog system.
+_This contract serves as a diamond facet for the network directory system.
 It combines the NetworkDirectory functionality with EIP-2535 introspection capabilities to support diamond proxy pattern deployment and management._